Links on SoundGuys may earn us a commission. Learn more.

 Sound quality largely depends on the quality of the isolation and active noise cancellation due to the way they prevent auditory masking.
 Because the isolation of the Samsung Galaxy Buds Live is so inconsistent across users, I can’t in good faith recommend that they have as good audio quality as the AirPods Pro.
-However, the most reproducible result of our testing shows that the Galaxy Buds Live have a fairly consumer-friendly frequency response.
+However, the most reproducible result of our testing shows that the Galaxy Buds Live has a fairly consumer-friendly frequency response.
 The bass emphasis can shroud sounds in the mid ranges, such as vocals, but you can always tune the sound signature in the Samsung Galaxy Wearables app.
 Just keep in mind that the lack of a sealed ear canal can make for varying results, and if there’s a lot of ambient noise around you, the clarity and detail of your music will be lost.

 Which has better microphone quality?

-The Samsung Galaxy Buds Live use a three-microphone array.
+The Samsung Galaxy Buds Live uses a three-microphone array.
 One of these microphones detects jawbone vibrations and subsequently uses bone conduction to transmit clear audio while reducing background noise.
 It is easy to understand someone speaking through the Galaxy Buds Live, and when it comes to true wireless earbuds, that’s all you could really ask for in a microphone array.

 The Apple AirPods Pro also have clear microphone quality.
 There’s no fancy bone conduction with these, but they still produce clear, understandable speech.
 The bass attenuation helps reduce the proximity effect of these buds, but consonants still come out a little bit “muddier” with the AirPods Pro than the Galaxy Buds Live.
 Still, we’ll leave this up for you to decide in our poll down below!

 Apple AirPods Pro microphone sample: